LinDevHard/spring-shop/README.md

 # Spring Shop
-Тестовый проект, который был создан с целью познать дзен Spring и бэкенед разработки. Результатом стал Spring REST Api для простого магазина.
+A test project that was created to learn Spring Zen and backend development.
+The result was Spring REST Api for a simple store.
 ###### Developed by LinDevHard